Vojtasak9/PrusaPoo/README.md

 That's where PrusaPoo comes into play.
 Instead of purging a line, PrusaPoo purges (you guessed it) a small "poop."
 It also weighs 0.1g.
 One of the major advantages is that it ejects automatically into a small bin on the side.

-PrusaPoo is, in its current state, compatible only with PLA on a smooth sheet.
+PrusaPoo is, in its current state, compatible only with PLA and PETG.